Kurento/kurento/source/user/faq.rst

 How many simultaneous participants are supported?
 -------------------------------------------------

 This depends entirely on the performance of the machine where Kurento Media Server is running.
-The best thing you can do to know is performing an actual load test and see it by yourself.
+The best thing you can do is performing an actual load test under your particular conditions.

-The folks working on `OpenVidu <https://openvidu.io/>`__ (a WebRTC platform that is based on Kurento) conducted a study that you might find interesting:
+The folks working on `OpenVidu <https://openvidu.io/>`__ (a WebRTC platform based on Kurento) conducted a study that you might find interesting:

 * `OpenVidu load testing: a systematic study of OpenVidu platform performance <https://medium.com/@openvidu/openvidu-load-testing-a-systematic-study-of-openvidu-platform-performance-b1aa3c475ba9>`__.